The Funeral Home and The Medical Examiner

 How do I arrange an affordable cremation if the deceased is at the county morgue?

-Cremation is certainly far cheaper than a traditional burial, although a simple direct burial can be carried out inexpensively.
+Cremation is far cheaper than a traditional burial, although a simple direct burial can be carried out inexpensively.

-DFS Memorials is a network of affordable cremation providers who offer a low-cost direct cremation service package.
-This can especially be facilitated where the deceased is located at the county morgue or Medical Examiner’s office and the death certificate and cremation permit are released with the deceased.
-Visit www.dfsmemorials.com to find your nearest cremation provider and their cost.
-If you have further questions about what happens when your loved one has been transferred into the care of the Medical Examiner, please speak with your funeral director, or contact your county Coroner or Medical Examiner’s office.
+Visit DFS Memorials – Local Providers to find your nearest cremation provider and their cost.
+If you have further questions about what happens when your loved one has been transferred into the care of the Medical Examiner, please speak with your funeral director or contact your county Coroner or Medical Examiner’s office.

 Written by